Where to enjoyAutumn Colourwithout a car

-Trees from all round the world are collected in the Victorian landscaped park at Westonbirt Arboretum.
-A tree top walkway now gives visitors a bird’s-eye view of the woods below and a seasonal trail (pick one up from the Welcome building) guides you through the brightest colours and most fascinating facts.
-The autumn family trail maps areas where kids can play, build dens, see a Grufflo or spot wild birds.
-And arriving car-free gets you 30% off admission.
+There are trees from all round the world in the Victorian landscaped park at Westonbirt Arboretum.
+Pre-book your tickets online.
+A tree top walkway now gives visitors a bird’s-eye view of the woods below and autumn is the season to enjoy the red and gold maples, pink spindle berries, and the yellow-leaved caramel-scented katsura tree.
+Arriving car-free gets you 30% off admission.

 - How to get to Westonbirt Arboretum: Follow Good Journey’s directions.

 - Eat and drink: at the Westonbirt Restaurant, offering homemade food and fresh bread from the Cotswolds-based Hobbs House Bakery.
 If you’re visiting on a Saturday, you could also head to Stroud’s lively farmers’ market for a picnic before getting on the bus.
 Pick up a slow-cooked Cotswold venison pie or a homemade rosemary focaccia and smoked almond butter.

 - Look out on the bus journey to see views from high, beautiful Minchinhampton Common and gold-stoned Cotswold towns like Tetbury.